alaTest Sites

 Consumer review (amazon.com)

 alaTest has collected and analyzed 219 user reviews of Amazon Kindle Fire HD 7 inch (2nd gen, 2013) from Amazon.com.
 The average user rating for this product is 4.1/5, compared to an average user rating of 4.1/5 for other products in the same category on Amazon.com.
-There are some less positive views about the usability.
+Some have doubts about the usability.

 usability